-Splitting Rule 012 into a regulatory document and a technical document dNCL proposes splitting the rule into two separate documents:

-- a regulatory document that establishes thresholds to be adhered to, and - a technical document describing how to conduct sound surveys to obtain the parameters required for the assessment of the regulatory thresholds (e.g., NIAs, ambient sound surveys, CSLs etc.).
+Splitting Rule 012 into a regulatory document and a technical document The Commission believes it is efficient to maintain a single noise regulation that covers both noise thresholds and noise assessment techniques/methods. dNCL proposes splitting the rule into two separate documents: a regulatory document that establishes thresholds to be adhered to, and a technical document describing how to conduct sound surveys to obtain the parameters required for the assessment of the regulatory thresholds (e.g., NIAs, ambient sound surveys, CSLs etc.).